 M. F. A. Acting, Northern Illinois University

-B. F. A Acting, Virginia Commonwealth University
+B. F. A. Acting, Virginia Commonwealth University

-In fulfillment of her MFA she performed roles in Waiting for Lefty, Disguises of Arlecchino, The Laramie Project, A Man's a Man, Balm in Gilead, several roles in Bob Schneider's adaptation of The Birds, and her thesis role, Gabriella in David Edgar's Pentecost.
-In addition to receiving this degree, she has a bachelor of fine arts in acting from Virginia Commonwealth University in Richmond, Virginia and has taken several film, auditioning techniques, and business of theatre classes with the private studio, The Audition Studio in Chicago.
+In fulfillment of her MFA she performed roles in Waiting for Lefty, Disguises of Arlecchino, The Laramie Project, A Man's a Man, Balm in Gilead, several roles in Bob Schneider's adaptation of The Birds, and her thesis role, Gabriella, in David Edgar's Pentecost.
+In addition to receiving this degree, she has a bachelor of fine arts in acting from Virginia Commonwealth University in Richmond, Virginia and has studied film, auditioning techniques, and business of theatre with the private studio, The Audition Studio in Chicago.
 Professionally, Armer-Giardina has performed as Lampito in Lysistrata with the Side Studio Theatre in Chicago, Kate in Taming of the Shrew and both Puck and Helena in Midsommer Nights Dreame with the New England Shakespeare Festival, and several roles with Our Town Productions.
 Armer-Giardina has also had the pleasure of performing at the world's largest theatre festival, the Edinburgh Fringe Festival.